MarkD117/hangman/README.md

 ### Replacing Letters In Hidden Word

 The idea of adding spaces between the hidden word underscores is the clearly show how many letters are in the word.
-When implementing spaces inbetween the hidden word, there was a bug that caused some of the underscores to not get replaced.When guessing the entire word, the underscores that should correspond to correctly guessed letters are not being replaced.
+When implementing spaces in-between the hidden word, there was a bug that caused some of the underscores to not get replaced.
+When guessing the entire word, the underscores that should correspond to correctly guessed letters are not being replaced.

 By multiplying the index by 2, we can account for the additional spaces between the underscores in the hidden word.
 This way, when a correct letter is guessed, the corresponding underscore and space will be replaced by the letter.
 Implementing this fix solved the issue and the underscores were being replaced correctly